harshbatra01/Podcast-generator/README.md

 # 🎙️ Podcast Generator

-A web application that converts PDF documents into engaging podcast-style conversations using AI.
+A web application that converts PDF documents into engaging podcast-style conversations **between two people** using AI.
 Built with Next.js and powered by Cohere AI.

 ## Features